castillojuan1000/sepasisUSA/README.md

 ## Description

 SepasisUSA is a social application created with React for our Front End and Firebase for our database.
-It provides the main functions you'd expect from a social application, such as sharing post, commenting on post, the ability to change your profile pic and name, and much more.
+It provides the main functions you'd expect from a social application, such as sharing post, commenting on posts, the ability to change your profile picture and name, and much more.

 #### Technologies